webricated/Company-Specific-DSA/Juspay2.md

-# 🧩 Problem: 1.
+# 🧩 Problem Description: 1.
 Maximum Weight Node in a Maze

 You are given a **maze with N cells**.
 Each cell may have **multiple entry points**, but **at most one exit** — that is, entry/exit points are **unidirectional** like valves.